 #12 Floors First

-We have all heard the rule about cleaning from the top down, but if you have multiple pets or a heavy shedder, it makes sense to do a quick pass on the floor first.
-This way when you are moving about, you are not kicking hair back up in the air, so it lands on the furniture.
+We have all heard the rule to clean above floor areas first, but if you have multiple pets or a heavy shedder, it makes sense to do a quick pass on the floor first.
+This way, when you are moving about, you are not kicking hair back up in the air, so it lands on the furniture.

 #13 Dust Wood Furniture